netsensei/zaphod/README.md

 You'll need Gulp and Node pre-installed.

-1. Clone this repository
+1. Clone this repository.
-2. Initialize with `npm install`
+2. Initialize with `npm install` as you would normally.
-3. Use `gulp dev` to start going
+3. Use `gulp` to get development going.

 ## License